 You likely have an idea of the title and kind of programming you’d like to do, but if you’d like to see what other NEA Big Read grantees have done, there are several resources available to you:

-- Visit arts.gov, click on a book, and visit the Community Stories tab to see some exemplary programming from recent grantees.
+- Visit arts.gov, click on a book, and visit the Stories from the Community section to see some exemplary programming from recent grantees.

 - Many grantees use social media to promote their programming.
 Searching for the hashtag #NEABigRead on Twitter or Instagram will also bring up examples of NEA Big Read programming.